Alum of the Nat C. Robertson Science & Society Graduate Fellowship

 2023-24

-Aashis Thappa
+Aashis Thapa

-Aashis Thappa is a PhD candidate in the Cancer Biology Program, specializing in targeted therapy development for acute myeloid leukemia (AML).
+Aashis Thapa is a PhD candidate in the Cancer Biology Program, specializing in targeted therapy development for acute myeloid leukemia (AML).
 Aashis’s dissertation evaluates novel synergistic drug combinations and explores the potential of those novel combinations for clinical translation in AML.
 He graduated with a BA in Biology from Reed College in Oregon.
 Prior to joining Emory’s Cancer Biology Program, he was involved in targeted therapy research led by Dr. Brian Druker, a precision-medicine pioneer, at the Oregon Health & Science University.